 You need to take employees with you on the journey too.
 Another concern often shared is a very well-intentioned desire to get this right from the start.
 But this often seems to be at the expense of involving more than a handful of employees.
 Personally, I think is a mistake.
 And a missed opportunity.
 Why not kill two birds with one stone?
 Consult your employees on why the business doesn’t have more women reaching senior roles and you not only gather crucial intelligence but begin the engagement process.
 And better still it can really help with positioning this as a journey you’re all making together to make your work that much better.

 About the author: Catherine Oliver is the founder of Parents@Sky and co-founder of Sky’s Women in Leadership initiative.
-She has recently founded the Bluebell Partnership, a consultancy to help guide businesses through the challenges of setting up their own working parent and women in leadership programmes.
+She has recently founded the Bluebell Partnership, a consultancy to help guide businesses through the challenges of setting up their own working parent and women in leadership programs.